joergkrause/nyaf/README.md

 ## Restrictions

 The package runs, if there are no polyfills, only with ES2015.
 This limits the usage to any modern browser.
 It's pretty bold in Electron projects.

+# Next

+Look out for 'nyaf-forms' (forms validation) and 'nyaf-store' (flux store).
+Simple but powerful!